web-deps/odom/docs/components.md

 #### Introduction

 Let us create a "Hello World" app using a local component.
 The app has a heading which initially reads "Hello World".
 It also has a text input field into which the user can put their name.
-It also has a button which the user can click after puting their name in the input field.
+It also has a button which the user can click after putting their name in the input field.
 Upon clicking the button, the heading will be update to "Hello [name of user]", where [name of user] is the name of the user put into the input field.

 #### File Structure